peter1125/choi-website/content/Updates/updates.md

 # This file represents a page section.
 headless: true

-# Order that this section appears on the page.
-weight: 50

 # Put Your Section Options Here (title, background, etc.) ...
 title: Updates
 subtitle: